 - 1 Compress (and decompress) text file Oxalis_HybSeq_nrDNA_selection_alignment.fasta from scripts_data with various compressing tools. - 2 Compare sizes of original file and compressed outputs. - 3 Compress (and decompress) all foto_oxalis.jpg (Oxalis photos) together from scripts_data with various compressing tools. - Oompare sizes of original files and compressed outputs. - Which compression tool seems to be the best?
 In terms of compressing ratio and time needed for compression. - 6 Is more effective compression of text files or images?
-Why? - Why is even plain tar (without compression, it requires gzip, bzip2, xz or lzma to add compression) useful with FAT disks? - 8 Search the Internet to find out how to unpack arj and rar archives from command line.
+Why? - Why is even plain tar (without compression, it requires gzip, bzip2, xz or lzma to add compression) useful with FAT disks (it applies also for another tools)? - 8 Search the Internet to find out how to unpack arj and rar archives from command line.